catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

   $ ssh-copy-id "<username>@<host> -p <port_number>"

 Another method is to copy the public key file to the server and concatenate it onto the authorized_keys file manually.

-It is wise to back that up first:
+First, make a backup of the authorised_keys file, then concatenate the Public Key:

 .. code-block:: bash

   $ cp authorized_keys authorized_keys_Backup
-  $ cat id_rsa.pub >> authorized_keys
+  $ cat myNewKey.pub >> authorized_keys

 You can copy the public key into the new machine's authorized_keys file with the ssh-copy-id command.
 Make sure to replace the example username and IP address below.

 .. code-block:: bash

-  $ ssh-copy-id user@123.45.56.78 ]
+  $ ssh-copy-id ubuntu@<public_IP>

 Alternatively, you can paste in the keys using SSH: